ubc-library-rc/AI_for_coding/content/1_Orientation.md

 <a href="https://www.mdpi.com/2071-1050/14/9/5172" target="_blank">LLMs are very resource-intensive to train and run</a>.
 Between the materials used to construct the big datacentres, the electricity to keep them running, and the fresh water needed to cool them, that's a lot of resource use!
 This does not mean that we should not use LLMs and other AIs, but it means we need to use them efficiently and with purpose.

 ## Glossary
-Here is a link to the <a href="https://ubc-library-rc.github.io/AI_for_coding/content/Glossary.html" target="_blank">full workshop glossary</a>, but we list a few key terms form this page below:
+We list a few key terms below:
 <ol type="1">
   <li><b>Hallucinations</b>: Mistakes made by the LLM.
 Factually incorrect answers.</li>
   <li><b>Large Language Model (LLM)</b>: A large computer model that outputs text (language) based on past experiences (training data).</li>
   <li><b>Training Data</b>: Data used to make the LLM.
 This is what ChatGPT crawls the web for.</li>
   <li><b>Testing Data</b>: Data that is used to test the accuracy of the LLM.</li>
 </ol>
+Here is a link to the <a href="https://ubc-library-rc.github.io/AI_for_coding/content/Glossary.html" target="_blank">full workshop glossary</a>.